totvslabs/pyCarol/tutorial/chapters/ch6_online_api/README.md

 The app will remain running until it is stopped by clicking on the `Stop` button.

-## Testing our API:
+# Testing our API:

 Since we added a `@requires_auth` decorator in our endpoints we will need to send some kind of authentication information in our request so our api can authenticate us with Carol.
 For a better understanding on how to authenticate with Carol please refer to [Authentication](https://tdn.totvs.com/pages/releaseview.action?pageId=552107176)

-Using the record below as the input let's see three different ways of sending a request to our api:
+Using the record below as the input, let's see three different ways of sending a request to our api:

 ```
 sample = {'age': 82.0,